roise-bailey/1701QCA-Assessment1/replicationproject/replication.md

 ### Project description ###

 The Spaceship is a compact music making device.
-Intended for the sole purpose of amusement, the Spaceship is easy to use by people of all ages.
+The Spaceship allows for the user to alter noise by movement and light and turn off the device with a simple touch.
+It is great for those interested in music and technology and are eager to learn more about how sound can be affected by different variables.
+The Spaceship showcases how movement and light can change sound.

 ### Showcase image ###
 ![Image](8.JPG)